myarcane/florian.mailliet.me/README.md

 ## TODO

-- [ ] Migrate to next.js instead of Gatsby
+- [ ] Tech stack is completely outdated and I would need to migrate to a more simple static site.
+Currently the only way to build the project is to downgrade to node 16.12.0 :/.
 - [ ] Add analytics